merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 #### User-defined pathways

 We can define a metabolic pathway for mucin degradation using the steps described {% include ARTIFACT name="user-modules-data" text="here" %}.
-Earlier, when we were researching the required enzymes within the [CAZy database](http://www.cazy.org/), we found matching enzymes from the KOfam database and from the NCBI Clusters of Orthologous groups (COGs) -- see Table 6 above.
+Earlier, when we were researching the required enzymes within the [CAZy database](http://www.cazy.org/), we found matching enzymes from the KOfam database and from the [NCBI Clusters of Orthologous Genes (COGs)](https://www.ncbi.nlm.nih.gov/research/cog-project/) -- see Table 6 above.
 We can use both of these databases as our functional annotation sources for the pathway, which will hopefully allow us to find enzymes for each step of the process.

 However, we need to find a way to annotate GH89.
 Let's make our own custom HMM profile for this enzyme family, using sequences specific to _A. muciniphila_.
 To do this, we need to 1) find sequences for this enzyme family that come from _A. muciniphila_ genomes; 2) align those sequences; 3) run `hmmbuild` on the alignment to create an HMM profile; and 4) set up the resulting profile in a directory that anvi'o can use by following the structure described [here](https://anvio.org/help/8/artifacts/hmm-source/#user-defined-hmm-sources) and by [this tutorial](https://merenlab.org/2016/05/21/archaeal-single-copy-genes/).